England | Scotland | Wales | Northern Ireland | Ireland

 Where patients request non-nhs items or services from their GP, a private will be payable.

-For a list of those fees, please see the attached document below.
+For a list of those fees, please contact the surgery.

 Payment is required in advance and the practice can take payment upon arrival or in advance by sending a link for the patient to pay online.
 The practice will require receipt as proof of purchase and this is emailed to the patient at the time of purchase.